saxoflowlabs/saxoflow-starter/README.md

 ![SaxoFlow Rich UI](docs/images/saxoflow_cool_cli.png)

-SaxoFlow is a beginner-friendly RTL **design suite** that unifies open-source EDA tools with an intelligent, Rich UI.
-It’s built to help learners and new designers move from **spec → RTL → sim/formal/synth** without hand-wiring a dozen utilities.
+SaxoFlow is a beginner-friendly **hardware design suite** that unifies open-source EDA tools with an intelligent, Rich UI.
+It's built to help learners and new designers move from **spec → RTL → sim/formal/synth** without hand-wiring a dozen utilities.
 The project targets **Linux and WSL** and ships with a clean workflow:

 * a **Rich UI terminal app** (`python3 saxoflow.py`) with panels, shell-like UX, an **AI Buddy** for natural-language help, and **Agentic AI** quick actions (`rtlgen`, `tbgen`, `fpropgen`, `report`, `debug`, `fullpipeline`);
 * a **unified CLI** (`saxoflow`) for environment initialization, tool installation, diagnostics, and make-style build helpers (simulation, waveforms, formal, synthesis, housekeeping).